-This April, Nia become the first director of the Boston Ujima Project, a nonprofit committed to building a new community-controlled economy in Greater Boston.
+Since 2017, Nia has served as the director of the Boston Ujima Project, a nonprofit committed to building a new community-controlled economy in Greater Boston.
 Her role continues a dominant theme of her career: expanding the civic dialogue.

 Nia entered Crossroads in seventh grade, and found it “unnaturally friendly,” jokes the self-described introvert.
 She and older sister Esi ’95 were drawn by the excellent music program.
 Nia, who plays cello and piano, briefly participated in orchestra, but gravitated to sports.
 Especially meaningful was the Life Skills Program, which demonstrated “actual care and attention to our development,” she says.

-Nia earned her bachelor's in industrial and labor relations from Cornell University, then returned to LA to found an arts program and teach.
-But a desire to address policy-level issues in education took her to Teachers College at Columbia University, where she earned a master's in education leadership.
+Nia earned her bachelor’s in industrial and labor relations from Cornell University, then returned to Los Angeles to found an arts program and teach.
+But a desire to address policy-level issues in education took her to Teachers College at Columbia University, where she earned a master’s in education leadership.